Nicholas County High School

-Nicholas County High School is a high school located in Summersville, West Virginia.

-Nicholas County High School has seen a steady decline in student enrollment like many schools throughout West Virginia.
-NCHS has 693 students, a drop from 720 in the 2015-2016 school enrollment period.
-Due to this drop the school currently ranks as a AA school down from a AAA.
-The mascot for NCHS is the grizzly bear, and its school colors are Old Gold and Old Navy.
+Nicholas County High School (NCHS) is a high school located in Summersville, West Virginia.
+The mascot for NCHS is a grizzly bear, and its school colors are Old Gold and Old Navy.
+Due to a steady decline in student enrollment, the school currently ranks as an AA school, down from AAA.

 As a result of flood damage to Richwood High School in June 2016, plans were made to consolidate RHS with NCHS on a new campus.
 The planned consolidation, however, was rejected by the West Virginia Board of Education on June 13, 2017.
-On June 2nd, 2020, the Nicholas County Board of Education broke ground on a new campus for NCHS and Summersville Middle School (which was destroyed in the flood of 2016 and had to be placed in a modular setting) at Glade Creek.
+On June 2, 2020, the Nicholas County Board of Education broke ground on a new campus for NCHS and Summersville Middle School (which was destroyed in the flood of 2016 and had to be placed in a modular setting) at Glade Creek.
 The current NCHS campus will be remodeled to house Summersville Elementary School.

-In 2008 Nicholas County High School was listed in the top 10% of high schools in the United States by U.S. News & World Report.
-NCHS was one of the few schools to be included on the list, and the only school in the Nicholas County School System.
+In 2008, Nicholas County High School was listed in the top 10% of high schools in the United States by U.S. News & World Report.
+NCHS was one of the few schools to be included on the list and the only school in the Nicholas County School System.
+In 2023, Nicholas County High School was ranked 87th within West Virginia.